KCBD’s Pet of the Day: Meet Butch

 LUBBOCK, Texas (KCBD) - Meet Butch, KCBD’s Pet of the Day with Lubbock Animal Services.
-Butch is a 2-year-old male pit-bull who has been with the shelter for a couple of weeks.
+Butch is a 1.5-year-old male shepherd mix who has been with the shelter for about one month.

-He is gentle, playful and knows some commands.
+Staff says he is a sweetheart and does well in play groups with other dogs.
 He is also neutered and up-to-date on his vaccinations.

 General pet adoption information can be found on the LAS website here.
 LAS is open from 10 a.m. to 6 p.m. at 3323 Southeast Loop 289.

 To see more of KCBD’s Pets of the Day, go to the Pets Section of the KCBD website.
-And don’t forget to check out Monday’s Pet of the Day: Meet Bluto
+And don’t forget to check out Friday’s Pet of the Day: Meet Velvet

 Copyright 2020 KCBD.
 All rights reserved.